 We’re not your typical bank.

-You’ll be a Masters or Honours level student, and you’ll ideally be majoring in economics, finance, banking, law and/or mathematics.
+You’ll ideally be a Masters or Honours level student (or have recently graduated), or have a post graduate qualification with some relevant work experience.
+Majors including economics, finance, mathematics, law and/or accounting are ideal.
 Subjects that are useful to take include macroeconomics, monetary economics, finance, applied econometrics, law and/or mathematics subjects like QUAN (mathematics for economics and finance).

 You will be curious, analytical, a critical thinker and a team player.
+You will be eager to learn and are serious about building a career with us.
 Strong written and verbal communication skills mean you know how to present your work clearly and concisely.
 Our graduates are diverse in their backgrounds and interests.
 This makes for a dynamic team that has plenty of fun.

-Our numerous responsibilities include providing analysis, research and advice on the Official Cash Rate, as well as advice on implementing the Policy Targets Agreement, and research on New Zealand’s monetary policy framework.
+Our numerous responsibilities include providing analysis, research and advice on the Official Cash Rate, providing advice on implementing the Policy Targets Agreement, and conducting research on New Zealand’s monetary policy framework.
 We also prepare the Bank’s quarterly Monetary Policy Statements and ensure that best practice modelling methods and a wide range of data are used in generating forecasts and monetary policy advice.

 Think of us as financial doctors who monitor the “health” of financial institutions (banks, non-bank deposit takers and insurance companies) in New Zealand, as well as the country’s financial system.
 We take on graduates of economics, finance and law.
 We provide advice to the Governor of the Reserve Bank, and the government, on matters to do with the operation of the financial system.
 This includes: